jcorks/raylib-matte/README.md

-**STILL A WORK IN PROGRESS.**
+**Features.**
+- High-level environment for making games and other tools with raylib, adding built-in support for strings, functions as first class objects, and other useful features.
+- Bindings for raylib.h, rcamera.h, and rmath.h
-- Extra functions for making game organization easier
+- Extra extension library for making game organization easier, adding hierarchy, event systems, and more
-- Makefile for MSYS2 (Windows)
+- Raylib examples rewritten in Matte
-- Additional examples
+- Additional examples with the game extension library

+Not familiar with [Matte](http://github.com/jcorks/matte/)?
+Check out the [language Quick Guide](https://jcorks.github.io/matte/doc-quick.html) to get a feel for it!

 ## Compiling
 `raymatte` is compiled using Make.
 Run `make` in the